 When I decided to come back to the States, I did some soul searching about what my next adventure should be and realized helping others develop their leadership and management skills was my true passion.
 I created a series of classes based on my experiences as a leader.
 Much to my relief, people enjoyed them and got a lot out of my unique spin on leadership.

 Fast forward to today, and I have embraced my passion in ways that have me wearing several professional hats.
 As an independent consultant I provide unique leadership, management, and professional skills training and coaching in the public and private sectors.
-As Vice President of Special Projects at JTG, Inc., I oversee the development of Proficiency1, a new online training community serving professionals in the national security and risk intelligence fields.
-Proficiency1 grew out of a startup a freind and I founded in 2019, E38 Academy, that JTG purchased in 2020.
-Finally, I occasionally help the Center for Naval Analysis as a Principal Advisor.
+As Vice President at JTG, Inc., I oversee the development of Proficiency1, a new online training community serving professionals in the national security and risk intelligence fields.
+Proficiency1 grew out of a startup a friend and I founded in 2019, E38 Academy, that JTG purchased in 2020.

 When I’m not working, I’m enjoying life in Ashburn, Virginia, with my wife, who is a sculptor.
 We have three adult children and two cats.
 Before coming south to work for the Agency, I spent my entire life in New England.
 I earned my BA in government at Dartmouth College and my PhD in political science from the Massachusetts Institute of Technology.